bencwallace/bencwallace.github.io/_posts/2020-01-15-implementing-typeclasses-in-scala-I.markdown

 It turns out that, unlike
 in Haskell, type classes are not built-in to the language; rather, they can be *implemented* using implicits.
-Because of this, they're actually more powerful than in Haskell: you can, for example, creating multiple coexisting type class instances and pass them around as objects.
+Because of this, they're actually more powerful than in Haskell: you can, for example, create multiple coexisting type class instances and pass them around as objects.
-Moreover, due to Scala's object-oriented nature, type classes can be made to inherit from one another.
+Moreover, due to Scala's object-oriented nature, type classes can inherit from one another.

-Note that there are already exist some Scala libraries, such as [Scalaz](https://github.com/scalaz/scalaz) that develop many useful type classes, but for the purpose of understanding how this is done, I think it's best to start from scratch.
+Note that there already exist some Scala libraries, such as [Scalaz](https://github.com/scalaz/scalaz), that develop many useful type classes, but for the purpose of understanding how this is done I think it's best to start from scratch.

 **Prerequisites.** I will make use of some basic Scala features.
-Implicits are the only feature I'll really explain.
-Most of the others are similar to ones found in Java (traits are like interfaces, objects replace the `static` keyword).
-I do use options and some pattern matching, which will be familiar if you've used a language in ML family (like Haskell) before.
-In the later posts I'll implement functors and monads, but these won't be discussed in this post.
+Implicits are the only feature I'll really explain (I also briefly explain "options").
+Most of the others are similar to ones found in Java (traits are like interfaces, objects replace the `static` keyword, pattern matching is somewhat like the `switch` statement).
+In the later posts I'll implement functors and monads, but these won't be discussed here.

 **Warning.** As I said above I'm still learning Scala and I may do things in slightly non-idiomatic ways at times.
 I'm also not an expert on programming languages.
 If you find anything wrong or that